-But we humans are remarkably resourceful and creative.
-Looking back to just over a hundred years ago, our forebears were facing what appeared to be an insurmountable problem.
-Victorian England was heavily dependent on the humble horse – to transport goods and people.
-There were tens of thousands of horses in London alone and as the human population grew so too did the demand for more horses.
-Now in case you didn’t know the average horse will produce about 16 kilos of manure a day and 2.4 gallons of urine[iii].
-In New York there were well over 100,000 horses[iv]producing 1.5 tons of manure and an awful lot of urine – daily.
+For context, Victorian England was heavily dependent on horses – used to transport goods and people.
+There were tens of thousands of horses in London alone and as the human population grew, so too did the demand for more horses.
+Unfortunately, the average horse produces about 16 kilos of manure a day and 2.4 gallons of urine.
+In New York, there were well over 100,000 horses, producing 1.5 tons of manure and an awful lot of urine – daily.

-There were real hygiene problems in the streets of all large cities.
-This problem came to a head when in 1894, The Times newspaper predicted… “In 50 years, every street in London will be buried under nine feet of manure.” – lovely.
+As a result, there were real hygiene problems in the streets of all large cities.
+The problem came to a head in 1894, and The Times newspaper predicted: “In 50 years, every street in London will be buried under nine feet of manure.” – lovely.